 2> set the SLRB-Config included in the slrb-ConfigToAddModList, according to the received sl-RadioBearerConfig and sl-RLC-BearerConfig corresponding to the sidelink DRB;

-1> for each NR sidelink measurement and report that is to be configured:

-2> set the sl-MeasConfig according to the stored NR sidelink measurement configuration information ;
+1> set the sl-MeasConfig according to the stored NR sidelink measurement configuration information of this destination;

+set the sl-CSI-RS-Config;

+NOTE X: How to set the parameters included in sl-CSI-RS-Config is up to UE implementation.

-1> start timer T400 for the destination associated with the sidelink DRB;
+1> start timer T400 for the destination;

 The UE shall submit the RRCReconfigurationSidelink message to lower layers for transmission.